jeremyevans/fixture_dependencies/README.md

 ## Troubleshooting

 If you run into problems with loading your fixtures, it can be difficult to see where the problems are.
-To aid in debugging an error, add the following to test/test_helper.rb:
+To aid in debugging an error, add the following code after requiring the library:

 ```
   FixtureDependencies.verbose = 3